isomerpages/mddi-corp/_what-we-do/Digital Singapore/Digital Infrastructure.md

 stations on rooftops – is often unseen.
 Yet, it is the ‘invisible foundation’ upon which our digital economy and digital society are built.
-It undergirds our people’s access to digital services and interactions on digital platforms, and enterprises’ ability to transform their operations and offers to drive greater productivity and growth.</p>
+It undergirds our people’s access to digital services and interactions on digital platforms, and enterprises’ ability to transform their operations to drive greater productivity and growth.</p>
 <h3>MDDI’s Approach to Building Digital Infrastructure</h3>
 <p>MDDI’s approach toward building Singapore’s digital infrastructure centres
 on three core tenets.